Expressive Power of Infinitary Logic and Absolute co-Hopfianity: Introduction

+The organization of this paper is as follows.
 Szmielew \cite{sz} developed first order theory of abelian groups, see also \cite{Sh:54} for further discussions.
 In Section 2 we review infinitary languages and develop some parts of abelian group theory in this context.
 For this, we use the concept of $\theta$-models from \cite{Sh:977}.
-We also introduce some sub-languages of the infinitary languages, which play some role in our later investigation.
+We also introduce some sublanguages of the infinitary languages, which play some role in our later investigation.

 For Section 3, let us fix a pair $(\lambda, \theta)$ of regular cardinals and let $\kappa$ be as Theorem \ref{1.2}.
 The new object studied here is called the general frame and its enrichment the \emph{additive frame}.
 Such a frame is of the form